UmakanthKaspa/ReactMiniProjects/react-destination-search/README.md

 To experience the React Destination Search app, simply follow these steps:

-1. Access the live demo at [DestinationSearchApp.com](https://destination-search-app.com) or set up the project locally.
+1. Access the live demo at <a href='https://umakanth30.ccbp.tech/'>wanderkanth.com </a>or set up the project locally.

 2. To set up the project locally, clone the repository: